orrholly/mHealth-Team-Manual/README.md

 When you're not going to be in the office.
 Rather your sick, travelling, overwhelmed with midterms, broke up with your boyfriend/girlfrind/both/yourself - just please tell us you are can't come in through Slack or email (no judgement).

 We currently have three Google calendars we can share with you.
 For help on how to use NYU Google Calendars look [here](https://www.nyu.edu/life/resources-and-services/information-technology/communication-and-conferencing/nyu-calendar.html).
-TOM AND TAC - PLEASE DEFINE WHAT CALENDARS YOU WANT - HONG AND I CREATED THESE PER EARLIER REQUESTS
  - **mHealth Student Schedules:** Keep this calendar updated with the days and times you plan on being in the office.
- - **mHealth Travel Calendar:** Keep this up to date with times you will be out due to travel or vacation.
+ - **mHealth Out of Office:** Keep this up to date with times you will be out of office.
  - **mHealth Events:** Add events here that we host or would be of interest to the group.
+ - **mHealth Meetings:** Add all meetings here.
  - **41 E. 11th St. Room Reservation:** To book rooms for meetings at CGPH request access from koylan.gomez@nyu.edu.

 **Travel and Reimbursements**